yanghengtang/tp/docs/UserGuide.md

 Welcome to the user guide of MediConnect!

-## What is MediConnect?

-MediConnect is a clinic management system (CMS) application designed to aid receptionist in a clinic on their day-to-day task.

-## Who is MediConnect for?

-MediConnect is built for clinic receptionists and aims to help them to be more efficient and effective at accomplishing their administrative tasks.
+MediConnect is a clinic management system (CMS) application designed for clinic receptionists.
+It aims to help them to be more efficient and effective at accomplishing their administrative tasks.

-## What can MediConnect do for you?

-MediConnect is here to help you with your administrative task in the clinic.
-These include:
+These administrative task can include:
 - Scheduling an appointment
 - Retrieving a patient's medical history
 - Checking a doctor's availability
 - Updating a patient's medical record

-## How can you get started?

 If you are new to this guide, click [here](#introduction-to-this-user-guide) for a quick introduction to this user guide.